Deterrence theory: Concept

 While the concept of deterrence precedes the Cold War, it was during the Cold War that the concept evolved into a clearly articulated objective in strategic planning and diplomacy, with considerable analysis by scholars.

-The Cold War also marked the peak of deterrence internationalization.
-The U.S. and USSR deployed nuclear weapons in allied territories (e.g., U.S. Jupiter missiles in Turkey, Soviet missiles in Cuba) to extend deterrence credibility.
-Nuclear sharing programs, such as NATO's deployment of 7,200 U.S. tactical warheads in Europe by 1966, exemplified this strategy.
-These measures aimed not only to defend allies but to psychologically deter adversaries by projecting power beyond a state's borders.

 Most of the innovative work on deterrence theory occurred from the late 1940s to mid-1960s.
 Historically, scholarship on deterrence has tended to focus on nuclear deterrence.
 Since the end of the Cold War, there has been an extension of deterrence scholarship to areas that are not specifically about nuclear weapons.

 NATO was founded in 1949 with deterring aggression as one of its goals.

 A distinction is sometimes made between nuclear deterrence and "conventional deterrence."

 The two most prominent deterrent strategies are "denial" (denying the attacker the benefits of attack) and "punishment" (inflicting costs on the attacker).

-Lesson of Munich, where appeasement failed, contributes to deterrence theory.
-In the words of scholars Frederik Logevall and Kenneth Osgood, "Munich and appeasement have become among the dirtiest words in American politics, synonymous with naivete and weakness, and signifying a craven willingness to barter away the nation's vital interests for empty promises."
-They claimed that the success of US foreign policy often depends upon a president withstanding "the inevitable charges of appeasement that accompany any decision to negotiate with hostile powers.
+The lesson of Munich, where appeasement failed, has contributed to deterrence theory.
+In the words of scholars Fredrik Logevall and Kenneth Osgood, "Munich and appeasement have become among the dirtiest words in American politics, synonymous with naivete and weakness, and signifying a craven willingness to barter away the nation's vital interests for empty promises."
+They claimed that the success of U.S. foreign policy often depends upon a president withstanding "the inevitable charges of appeasement that accompany any decision to negotiate with hostile powers.